-Using the latest technology and procedures, Banner Health’s skilled heart surgeons use steady hands to correct structural defects, failing valves, and more.
+Using the latest technology and procedures in heart surgery, Banner Health’s skilled heart surgeons use steady hands to correct structural defects, failing valves, and more.

 Our team of cardiac experts have many tools available to them when it comes to treating your heart condition.
 As often as possible, we try to use minimally invasive procedures to treat your heart disease.
 Many times, these procedures can improve your condition so you can avoid heart surgery.

 This procedure is used to treat abnormal heart rhythms.
 Radiofrequency ablation uses heat and Cryoablation uses extremely cold temperatures.

 This is used to replace a diseased valve through the femoral artery.
 This procedure typically needs less recovery time than traditional open heart surgery.